Jinsl-lab/DMGCN/README.md

 torchvision==0.12.0+cu113

-### **For the other modules of Pytorch, we recommend to install them in Python 3.8 and Linux via this link https://pytorch-geometric.com/whl/, and these modules' version as follows:**
+### **For the other modules of Pytorch, we recommend to install them manually in Python 3.8 and Linux via this link https://pytorch-geometric.com/whl/, and these modules' version as follows:**

 torch-cluster==1.6.9